Get The Right Amount Of Motorcycle Paint

 - Side Cover: 1 12oz Aerosol Spray Can (will have paint left over)

 - Fender: 1-2 12oz Aerosol Spray Can / ½ pint of paint

 - Saddle bag: 2 12oz Aerosol Spray Cans each / 1 Pint for both

 - Trunk: 2-3 12oz Aerosol Spray Cans / pint

 - Fairing Kit: 3 12oz Aerosol Spray Cans minimum / Pint minimum

-Standard Cruisers are bikes modeled after classic american designs from the 1930s to the 1950s.
-Your Standard Cruiser would take about 1 Quart to paint, but take a look below for a more douguou breakdown part by part:
+Standard Cruisers are bikes modeled after classic American designs from the 1930s to the 1950s.
+Your Standard Cruiser would take about 1 Quart to paint, but take a look below for a more thorough breakdown part by part: